Date: 16 June 2016. Safety Nets.

 In case you wondered life is truly

 wonderful afloat.
-Now that my Betsy (the Kubota diesel) runs I've been taking Seaweed
+Now that my Betsy (the Kubota diesel) runs I

 out for lots of day trips.
-Mostly it's just for a couple of hours at
+Mostly this is just for a short couple of hours at

 a time.
 I am working out the kinks in both me and the boat.
 Some

-things that were fine on the east coast simply won't work here in
+things that were fine on the east coast simply will not work here in

 this area.
 Not for me anyway.

 pilothouse doorways to keep me safely inside the boat.

 In other areas there are not quite so many boaters out and about as